Economics: Starter Collection of Online Video Repositories

 Accumulation is dialogic and archival.
 New videos extend ongoing conversations about the limits of orthodox economics and the need for conceptual renewal.
 Monitoring matters because the repository reflects shifts in disciplinary critique and intellectual alignment over time rather than a linear pedagogical progression.

-Within the ECO 10, New Economic Thinking represents economics as contested knowledge, where video functions as a medium for disciplinary self-examination and reform.
+Within the ECO 10, New Economic Thinking illustrates how video can function as a medium for representing economics as contested knowledge, supporting disciplinary self-examination and reform.

 (Creative Pop-Economics, Media Expertise & Scaled Ideological Persuasion)